Skip to main content

 A business travel credit card is a card specifically designed for business owners and employees who frequently travel for work purposes.
 This type of credit card may offer rewards like points, airline miles or cash back on travel or business-related expenses.
 Earning categories vary by credit card.

-Some small business credit cards, like the Ink suite of credit cards, also provide travel-related benefits like travel insurance.
+Some business credit cards, like the Chase for Business® credit cards, also provide travel protection benefits.
 It can be helpful to review a credit card’s benefits and reward opportunities to see if they align with your business needs and typical expenses.

 Another common feature of business travel credit cards is the ability to issue individual employee credit cards.
 Using employee credit cards may streamline the expense management process.
 Each employee card is linked to the company’s credit account, meaning employees won’t need to use a personal credit card and request reimbursement.